meteor/meteor/content/routing.md

 meteor add kadira:blaze-layout
 ```

 To use this package, we need to render a "layout" component by default.
-In the Todos example app, that template is called `appBody`:
+In the Todos example app, that component is called `appBody`:

 ```html
 <template name="appBody">